Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

-\begin{procedure}[Normal surface sum in \ths{}s] Suppose $G_1$ and $G_2$ are normal surfaces in a subtetrahedral \ths{} $\mathcal{H}$, such that if we view them as vectors in $\ZZ^{d_H|\mathcal{H}|}$, $F = G_1 + G_2$ is also a vector representing a normal surface.
-We can realise $G_1$ and $G_2$ so that they are disjoint in the 0-handles and transverse elsewhere.
-In the 1-handles, we can use the product structure to ensure that any two components of $G_1\cap\mathcal{H}^{1}$ and $G_2\cap\mathcal{H}^{1}$ intersect in a single arc that is contained in some $\{*\}\times D^2$ in the 1-handle $D^1\times D^2$.
+\begin{procedure}[Normal surface sum in \ths{}s] Suppose $G_1$ and $G_2$ are normal surfaces in a subtetrahedral \ths{} $\mathcal{H}$, such that if we view them as vectors in $\ZZ^{d_H\norm{\mathcal{H}}}$, $F = G_1 + G_2$ is also a vector representing a normal surface.
+We can construct $F$ as follows.
+Realise $G_1$ and $G_2$ so that they are disjoint in the 0-handles and transverse elsewhere.
+In the 1-handles, use the product structure to ensure that any two components of $G_1\cap\mathcal{H}^{1}$ and $G_2\cap\mathcal{H}^{1}$ intersect in a single arc that is contained in some $\{*\}\times D^2$ in the 1-handle $D^1\times D^2$.
 As we have two embedded surfaces, there are no triple points of intersection.
 Now, in the 2-handles and parallelity pieces, we know that $G_1$ and $G_2$ intersect them in sheets transverse to the $I$-bundle which are determined by their boundaries.
 Fix a 2-handle or parallelity piece $H\cong \Sigma\pmttimes I$.
 So long as at most one of $G_1\cap H$ and $G_2\cap H$ contains a nonorientable piece, we can realise all the components of $G_1\cap H$ and $G_2\cap H$ as follows.
 Let $H'$ be the complement in $H$ of a collar of the boundary of $H$.
 Take the correct number of sheets of $G_1$ and $G_2$ in $H'$.
 Then interpolate in the collar to achieve the required intersection pattern of $G_1$ and $G_2$ in $\del_v H$, such that $G_1\cap G_2\cap H$ contains no closed curves.
-If both of them contain a nonorientable sheet in $H$, then we can realise the two sheets to intersect in $H'$ in a single arc, and then again interpolate in the collar to achieve the required intersection pattern.
+If both of them contain a nonorientable sheet in $H$, then we can realise the two nonorientable sheets to intersect in $H'$ in a single arc, and then again interpolate in the collar to achieve the required intersection pattern.
 Now at each arc of intersection of $G_1$ and $G_2$ in $H$, if we cut along the arc then we have two choices of how to reglue to resolve the intersection: a choice of \emph{switch}.
 This is determined by the picture at one of the arc's endpoints $p$ in $\del_v H$.
-The \emph{regular switch}, which is the choice of gluing that produces sheets transverse to the product structure, produces two sheets of the same types as those we started with (unless both the sheets were nonorientable, in which case it produces one sheet that is a double of one of them).
+The \emph{regular switch}, which is the choice of gluing that produces sheets transverse to the product structure, produces two sheets of the same types as those we started with (unless both the sheets were nonorientable, in which case it produces one sheet that is their orientable double).
+The \emph{irregular switch} is the other choice; the two are shown (at $p$) in Figure~\ref{fig:irregularregularswitch}.

 We wish to show that choosing all regular switches is compatible.
 As the product structures of the 1-handles and the 2-handles or parallelity pieces are transverse, if we consider the arc of intersection in the 1-handle containing $p$, the choice of regular switch at $p$ induces the regular switch on the other end of the arc.
 Similarly, as the regular switch is the choice giving sheets transverse to the product structure on the 2-handle or parallelity piece, if we consider the arc in $H$ containing $p$, the choice of regular switch at $p$ induces the regular switch along the whole arc.
 Thus there is a global \emph{regular switch} for $G_1\cup G_2$, which produces $F$. \end{procedure}